Fernando Varela (Cape Verdean footballer)

-Fernando Lopes dos Santos Varela (born 26 November 1987) is a Cape Verdean professional footballer who plays mainly as a centre-back for Portuguese club Casa Pia.
+Fernando Lopes dos Santos Varela (born 26 November 1987) is a former professional footballer who played mainly as a centre-back.
+Born in Portugal, he represented Cape Verde internationally.

 Club career

 Portugal

 Born in Cascais, Varela started playing professionally with G.D.
 Estoril Praia in the Segunda Liga, being loaned to lowly U.D.
 Rio Maior for one year during his spell.
 In January 2009 he moved to C.D.
 Trofense, as the northern club was playing for the first time in the Primeira Liga.
 He managed to appear regularly during the season, but they were relegated.

 In the summer of 2011, after two additional second-tier seasons with Trofense, Varela signed for C.D.
 Feirense, returned to the top flight after a 22-year absence.
 In the following campaign he played all league games as a starter, notably scoring twice against S.L.
 Benfica on 28 January 2012 (one in his own net) in a 1–2 loss where he also committed a penalty, and his team would again drop down a division.